 Donna has extensive experience in senior executive and strategic roles within public and private retail companies, with a proven track record in developing proprietary brands, and spearheading brand acquisitions and licence agreements.
-Donna serves on multiple Boards and is currently the Chair of a Victorian School Education Board, Chair & Non Executive Director of YMCA E-Store Pty Ltd & a Non-Executive Director of Dandenong Market Pty Ltd.
+Donna serves on multiple Boards and is currently the Deputy Chair & Non Executive Director of YMCA Service Pty Ltd where she is also Chair of the HR & Governance Committee & is a Non-Executive Director of Dandenong Market Pty Ltd.